physcat/xcb_tutorial/README.md

 Example code from the xcb tutorials

-/xlibxcb/
+* /xlibxcb - This folder contains code to compare the timings of Xlib vs XCB.
-This folder contains code to compare the timings of Xlib vs XCB.
+* basic_info.c - Demonstrates the use of xcb_setup_roots_iterator to get the first screen and display some basic information.